uhasker/getting-things-done-in-next-js/src/chapter3/01-a-http-primer.md

 > In fact the complexity of URLs is often a source of subtle bugs and browser crashes.
 > For example - at some point Android Chrome would [crash](https://news.ycombinator.com/item?id=28639708) when trying to open `http://../foo`.

-The **scheme** specifies the scheme used and usually indicates the protocol.
+The **scheme** usually indicates the protocol which describes how information should be transmitted.
 We will almost exclusively use HTTP or HTTPS (which is just secure HTTP) in this book.
 Therefore the scheme will almost always either be http or https.
 In the above Google URL the scheme is clearly https.